ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-managing_contributions.md

 > - Forks are related to the original repository, and the number of forks a given repository has can be seen in the upper right corner of the repo page.
 > - If you have some changes in your fork that you want to contribute to the original repo, you open a `pull request`.
 > - You can bring changes from an upstream repository to your local fork.
->
->Essentially, the way you use pull requests will depend on what permissions you have for the repository you are contributing to.
-If the repository owner has not granted you write permission, then you will not be able to create and push a branch to that repository.
-Conversely, anyone can fork an existing repository and push changes to their personal repository.
 {: .callout}

 Now let's take a closer look at those two types of development models;